May Wong (aka MAY CHI) is a Hong Kong-born songwriter, composer and visual artist currently based in Birmingham, UK.

 May’s compositional works draw from her intrinsic connection with nature, saudade and catharsis.
 Her works explores various aspects of electroacoustic and ambient music production, and plays around with the limitations offered by traditional instruments and ensembles to create and mould various sounds, timbres and ambiences.
 She has composed for the Bristol University Music Society (BUMS), Flauguissimo Duo, Quatuor Bozzini, Fidelio Trio, Thallein Ensemble and Tresonant.
 She recently completed a Composition MMus at Royal Birmingham Conservatoire, for which she was awarded a Distinction, and was the recipient of a scholarship for the duration of her degree.
 She has studied with composers including Sean Clancy, Amber Priestley, John Pickard, Neil Farwell, Neil Stemp, Ed Bennett, James Dooley, Richard Ayres and Mantas Krukauskas.

-As a keen visual artist, she creates artworks and short videos in accompaniment of her music and experiments with film photography in her spare time.
-With future artistic endeavours, she is looking to close the gap between her art and music practises.
+A keen artist, her visual memory is evident within her large musical body of works, often drawing from nature.
+Additionally, she has designed illustrations, graphic designs and short videos in accompaniment of her music and for a variety of clients including Collector Land and Young Composers Project, as well as experimenting with film photography.
+With future artistic endeavours, she is looking to narrow the gap between her art and music practises.

 Issue 2.1: Coming of Age (Interview) - Retrograde Magazine